axians/microServiceBus.docs/nav/_quickreference/roles-privilages-and-auditing.md

 User security and privileges are managed through Roles.
 Significant actions such as changing Organization settings or deleting a Node are subjects of Audit logging.*

 ## Roles & privileges
 microServiceBus.com comes with two roles; Owner and Co-administrator.
 As a rule of thumb, a Co-administrator can do everything except managing users and the Organization.
-Co-administrator are also prevented from Claiming Nodes, grant them self access to Nodes and use the remote terminal, although these privileges can be changed by an Owner.
+Co-administrator are also prevented from Claiming Nodes, grant themself access to Nodes and use the remote terminal, although these privileges can be changed by an Owner.

 ### Privileges reserved to Owners are:
 * Change settings of Organization such as Name, Description